 The AVG includes federal requirements for institutions to follow to avoid awarding with invalid ISIRs.
 One specific requirement relates to an institution's assumed knowledge of certain federal income tax matters.
-The following was taken from page AVG-94 of the 2021-22 AVG:
+The following was taken from Chapter Five-Special Cases of the 2022-23 AVG: